steven-isbell/route-to-config/README.md

 # route-to-config

-A tool for converting static routes to programmatic routes using React and Rect-Router.
+A tool for converting static routes to programmatic routes using React and React-Router.